 What is a Spread Collar?

-Here are 4 main differences between spread and a semi-spread collar:
+Here are 4 main differences between spread collar types:

 #1: Collar Distance